phong002/real-estate-etl/README.md

 - Pass data between tasks using XCom (cross-communication)
 - Define a Directed Acyclic Graph (DAG) which contains the collection of tasks to be run
 - Configure DAG scheduling options (e.g. to execute every 24 hours)
-- Configure systemd unit files to enable airflow webserver/scheduler to run continuously in the EC2 instance (ie. starting at boot, restarting in case of failures)
+- Configure systemd unit files to enable airflow webserver/scheduler to run continuously in the EC2 instance (ie. start at boot, restart in case of failures)

 ## Limitations
 - The process of extracting data by means of webscraping is not viable as a long-term solution.
 Apart from ethical considerations, websites can change their HTML structure over time, which would cause the webscraper to fail since it relies on specific element identifiers.